equalitie/ouinet/README.md

 You may need to repeat this until the script succeeds and reports instructions on how to run the client or injector tools.
 The whole process takes a few minutes and requires around 2 GB of storage.

-After that, you may jump straight to the [Test](#test) section below.
+### Testing

+To perform some tests using the just-built Ouinet client you first need to create a repository for it and configure it with an *injector endpoint* and a *distributed cache name*, which you need to know beforehand.
+Just copy the repository template contained in Ouinet's source and edit the included configuration file:

+    cp -r ouinet/repos/client client-repo
+    edit client-repo/ouinet-client.conf

+Add options for the injector endpoint (an IP address and PORT) and the distributed cache name (an IPNS identifier).
+Remember to replace the values with those of your injector:

+    injector-ep = 192.0.2.1:1234
+    injector-ipns = Qm0123456789abcdefghijklmnopqrstuvwxyzABCDEFGI

+All the steps above only need to be done once.

+TODO run client and browser

 ## Requirements